Isabella Di Lenardo

 Domaines de compétences

-Isabella di Lenardo is researcher in Digital Humanities and Urban History.
+Isabella di Lenardo is senior scientist in Digital Humanities and Urban History.

 Her research activity is focused on digital tools and methods applied to Urban History.
 She is an expert in ancient cartography, city representations, cadastral sources interpreted through digital modeling, extraction and analysis systems.